TepuhCharles/Inser-o-de-dados-e-queries/README.md

 # Inserção-de-dados-e-queries
+# Realizando a criação do script SQL para criação do esuema do banco de dados

-Realizando a persistencia dos dados conforme tabales
+# Realizando a persistencia dos dados conforme tabales